SuperMuel/so_insights/frontend/README.md

 - **Workspace Management**: Create, edit, and switch between workspaces for different projects or topics.
 - **Data Sources Management**: Configure and manage both web search and RSS feed ingestion sources, and more coming soon.
-- **Topic Analysis**: Visualize and interact with clustering results from ingested data.
+- **Analysis**: Run and visualize different types of analysis on ingested data, starting with topic clustering.
 Provide feedback to improve subsequent analyses.
 - **Content Studio**: Generate social media content and blog posts based on analyzed topics, with AI-generated text and images.
 - **Chatbot Interface**: Interact with your data through natural language queries.